Posted on Thursday 15 April 2021

 Works are now well underway transforming an old property, formerly used as offices, into fantastic free accommodation for families.
-The ‘Home from Home’ can be found just down the road from leading cancer treatment centre, The Christie, in Didsbury, South Manchester.

 The name of the new Home from Home was a key focus for both Morrisons and CLIC Sargent who agreed that it should reflect the spirit of the partnership and honour someone who has been there since the very start as an important part of both organisations.

 After careful consideration, the name was chosen and it was a unanimous decision: the new CLIC Sargent Home from Home, funded by Morrisons, will be called…‘Jack’s House’ after 12-year-old Jack Thompson.